 - Your bridge benefit ends the month after your 65th birthday.
 But, your unreduced CPP pension will likely absorb the impact of the decrease.

-- Use the estimator to get an idea of how much your bridge benefit currently is.
+- Use our bridge benefit estimator to get an idea of how much your bridge benefit currently is.
 Keep in mind the estimate doesn’t include future inflation increases.
-To see the exact current value of your bridge benefit, sign in to your online account.
+To see the exact current value of your bridge benefit, sign in to your account.
 We also include it on your annual Retired Member Statement (you receive this each year in the spring).
-This amount also doesn’t include any future inflation adjustments.

 - You’ll be eligible to receive Old Age Security (OAS), which should also help to offset the decrease to your pension.